Khawrs of the Salalah Coast Reserve

 The Khawrs of the Salalah Coast Reserve are a group of eight natural reserves in the Dhofar Governorate of Oman.
 They consist of lagoons and vary in size from a few hectares to more than one hundred hectares.

-Khawr Ruri
+Khawr Rori

-Khawr Ruri is the largest reserve in the Governorate of Dhofar.
-It is considered the most attractive to tourists as it contains Khawr Ruri port, famously known as Samharam.
+Khawr Rori is the largest reserve in the Governorate of Dhofar.
+It is considered the most attractive to tourists as it contains Khawr Rori port, famously known as Samharam.
 Nearby, there are important ruins that date back to prehistoric times.
 The port was often mentioned in Hellenic and Arabic historical scrolls, being the main port for the export of frankincense in Dhofar.
 Therefore, the khawr (lagoon) has gained special status, as it is not only a nature reserve, but an important heritage reserve as well, and has been included in the World Heritage List.
 Before that, it was a natural reserve helping to maintain the biological diversity, where many fish, birds and plants live.
 The lagoon is connected to Wadi Darbat.